nsf/gocode/README.md

    A boolean option.
 If **true**, gocode will try to automatically build out-of-date packages when their source files are modified, in order to obtain the freshest autocomplete results for them.
 This feature is experimental.
 Default: **false**.

+ - *force-debug-output*

+   A string option.
+If is not empty, gocode will forcefully redirect the logging into that file.
+Also forces enabling of the debug mode on the server side.
+Default: "" (empty).

 ### Debugging

 If something went wrong, the first thing you may want to do is manually start the gocode daemon with a debug mode enabled and in a separate terminal window.
 It will show you all the stack traces, panics if any and additional info about autocompletion requests.
 Shutdown the daemon if it was already started and run a new one explicitly with a debug mode enabled: